Bombing Attempt Failed in Jos, Nigeria

 “We thank God for His grace.
 Had those bombs not been discovered, the destruction would have been something else.
 This is a big testimony for which we thank the Lord.
 It is also a very poignant reminder of the importance of continued prayer for the Lord’s protection over His children in Nigeria,” continued the source.

-Though the identities of the perpetrators of the failed attack were not immediately clear, it is assumed that Boko Haram is responsible.
+Though the identities of the perpetrators of the failed attack were not immediately clear, it is assumed that an extremist group that is located primarily in Northern Nigeria is responsible.
 In spite of recent setbacks, the group is undeterred and has resorted to guerrilla tactics in attacks in Chad, Nigeria and Niger that have taken the lives of at least 34 people.

 Meanwhile, more hopeful news has come in the form of a report that fresh negotiations have started with Boko Haram for the release of the Chibok schoolgirls kidnapped in April 2014.
 Fred Eno, a human rights activist who is said to have been involved in negotiations for the release of the Chibok girls last year but not a part of the current talks, told media others had resumed contact with the Islamist group independently of the government.
 He did not say who they were.